 See also: POS Systems vs. Merchant Services: What’s the Difference?

 Look for extra features, security, and customer service

 With many transactions taking place online today, customers are more vulnerable to fraud.
 Therefore, choose a POS provider that offers security measures tailored to your needs, including protections against breaches.

 Also, make sure your POS software provider is equipped with the latest technological advances.
 With KORONA’s software-as-a-service, you’ll receive any software updates and upgrades without ever having to request them or pay a single penny.
 Make sure that your company only has the best small business POS system on the market.
-Some of the latest features that KORONA offers include:
+Some of the latest features that KORONA POS offers include:

 Choose KORONA POS to simplify payment management and increase your retail sales.
-Try KORONA for free now by clicking on the button below.
+Try KORONA POS for free now by clicking on the button below.